TikhonJelvis/RL-book/book/chapter2/chapter2.md

 Now let us consider Markov Processes with a finite state space.
 So we can represent the state space as $\mathcal{S} = \{s_1, s_2, \ldots, s_n\}$.
 Assume the set of non-terminal states $\mathcal{N}$ has $m\leq n$ states.
 Let us refer to Markov Processes with finite state spaces as Finite Markov Processes.
 Since Finite Markov Processes are a subclass of Markov Processes, it would make sense to create a concrete class `FiniteMarkovProcess` that implements the interface of the abstract class `MarkovProcess` (specifically implement the `@abstractmethod transition`).
 But first let's think about the data structure required to specify an instance of a `FiniteMarkovProcess` (i.e., the data structure we'd pass to the `__init__` method of `FiniteMarkovProcess`).
 One choice is a $m \times n$ 2D numpy array representation, i.e., matrix elements representing transition probabilities
 $$\mathcal{P} : \mathcal{N} \times \mathcal{S} \rightarrow [0, 1]$$
 However, we often find that this matrix can be sparse since one often transitions from a given state to just a few set of states.
-So we'd like a sparse representation and we can accomplish this by conceptualizing $\mathcal{P}$ in an [equivalent curried form](https://en.wikipedia.org/wiki/Currying) as follows:
+So we'd like a sparse representation and we can accomplish this by conceptualizing $\mathcal{P}$ in an [equivalent curried form](https://en.wikipedia.org/wiki/Currying)[^currying] as follows:
 $$\mathcal{N} \rightarrow (\mathcal{S} \rightarrow [0, 1])$$

+[^currying]: Currying is the technique of converting a function that takes multiple arguments into a sequence of functions that each takes a single argument, as illustrated above for the $\mathcal{P}$ function.

 With this curried view, we can represent the outer $\rightarrow$ as a map (in Python, as a dictionary of type `Mapping`) whose keys are the non-terminal states $\mathcal{N}$, and each non-terminal-state key maps to a `FiniteDistribution[State[S]]` type that represents the inner $\rightarrow$, i.e. a finite probability distribution of the next states (terminal or non-terminal) transitioned to from the non-terminal state (note: `FiniteDistribution` type was covered in Chapter [-@sec:python]).
 Let us create an alias for this `Mapping` (called `Transition`) since we will use this data structure often:

 ```python